filecoin-project/filecoin-docs/content/en/storage-provider/architecture/network-indexer/index.md

 [![Network Indexer ecosystem](indexer.png)](indexer.png)

 {{< alert "info" >}}
-For more info on how the indexer works, read this [blog post by Masih Derkani](https://filecoin.io/blog/posts/how-does-the-network-indexer-work/).
+For more info on how the indexer works, read the [Filecoin blog post](https://filecoin.io/blog/posts/how-does-the-network-indexer-work/).
 {{< /alert >}}

 ## IPNI and storage providers